-After opening a row (issuing an ACTIVE command), a READ or WRITE command may be issued to that row, subject to the trod specification.
-Minimum trod should be divided by the clock period and rounded up to the next whole number to determine the earliest clock edge after the ACTIVE command on which a READ or WRITE command can be entered.
-For example, a troo specification of 20ns with a 125 MHz clock (8ns period) results in 2.5 clocks, rounded to 3.
-This is reflected in the following example, which covers any case where $2 < [tRCD (MIN)/tck] \le 3$.
+After opening a row (issuing an ACTIVE command), a READ or WRITE command may be issued to that row, subject to the trace specification.
+Minimum trace should be divided by the clock period and rounded up to the next whole number to determine the earliest clock edge after the ACTIVE command on which a READ or WRITE command can be entered.
+For example, a trace specification of 20ns with a 125 MHz clock (8ns period) results in 2.5 clocks, rounded to 3.
+This is reflected in the following example, which covers any case where 2 < [trace (MIN)/tck] \leq 3.
 (The same procedure is used to convert other specification limits from time units to clock cycles).

 A subsequent ACTIVE command to a different row in the same bank can only be issued after the previous active row has been "closed" (precharged).
-The minimum time interval between successive ACTIVE commands to the same bank is defined by tRC.
+The minimum time interval between successive ACTIVE commands to the same bank is defined by trc.